McMasterRS/ws_web-design-guide/mobile-ui.md

 has_toc: true
 ---

+# Mobile UI

+One of the crucial aspects when building a web application is to ensure that it can be accessed and utilized on devices with various form factors.
+Having a responsive UI allows the web application to adapt to different screen sizes or devices.
+This feature enables individual to access the website via a mobile phone or a desktop computer.
+In this section, we will learn how to scale some common UI elements to display properly on mobile devices.
+We will learn how to modify the appearance and the behavior of the footer, the navigation as well as buttons and vertical tabs.

 ## Pre-workshop Setup

-If you did not attend the "McMaster Branding" workshop, you will need to clone the `wsr_web-design-guide` repo using the following command:
+If you did not attend the "Styling Modern Web Apps" workshop, you will need to clone the `wsr_web-design-guide` repo using the following command:
 ```
 git clone https://github.com/McMasterRS/wsr_web-design-guide.git
 ```